neonlyts/AI-Ticket-Assistant/README.md

 # NeonAssist – AI Ticket Triage Assistant

 ## Overview
 This project demonstrates how AI (Claude) can be used to automate IT support ticket triage.
+It is a part of my hands-on exploration into practical AI adoption within enterprise workflows.

 ## Problem
 Manual triage of tickets is time-consuming and inconsistent.